 Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left.
-For more details on how to get the best rates for life insurance with drug history, please continue reading below.
+For more details on how to get the best rates for life insurance with a drug history, please continue reading below.

 Life Insurance with Drug History: Do You Qualify?

 If you currently use illicit drugs or have used in the past, you might be wondering how this will affect your application for life insurance.

 Maybe you’ve already applied for life insurance but got declined because of your drug history.

 Either way, we hope to simplify this process for you and answer some important questions along the way.
 Our goal is to help you navigate what can be a very sensitive issue, and provide information that will maximize your chances of getting approved for a life insurance with drug history policy that you can afford.